hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/individual-validator-monitoring.md

 INFO monitor: "Starting service" ValidatorIndices="[1 2 12 15]"
 ```

 You can track any validators, not only yours.
 In fact, you don't even need to be running a validator client to be able to track validators.
-So you can keep a staking computer with the beacon node and a validator securely isolated, and use a different computer running a beacon node for performance tracking.
+So you can keep a staking computer with the Agora node and a validator securely isolated, and use a different computer running a Agora node for performance tracking.

 The monitor emits both logs and metrics when it receives information about some event involving the tracked validators.